GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: The GePUP-E formulation

-As a benefit of Lemma \ref{lem:orthogonalityRelation} to numerical methods, the accuracy of the computed velocity is largely decoupled from that of the pressure gradient; this orthogonality condition can be enforced to machine precision in the FV formulation.
+As a benefit of Lemma \ref{lem:orthogonalityRelation}, the accuracy of the computed velocity is largely decoupled from that of the pressure gradient; this orthogonality condition can be enforced to machine precision in the FV formulation.